 RFE/RL journalists provide straightforward, professional journalism, and the results are clear -- our audiences trust us.
-The popularity of many of our programs reflects this: In Afghanistan, 45 percent of the adult population listens to our programs, and the Russian Service's website svoboda.org website receives nearly 20 million page views every month.
+The popularity of many of our programs reflects this: In Afghanistan, over 60 percent of the adult population listens to our programs, and Radio Farda's website receives over 10 million page views every month.

 Q. Why should U.S. taxpayers pay for this?

 A. The basis for RFE/RL's operations is that the first requirement of democracy is a well-informed citizenry.
 By promoting the free flow of information, RFE/RL supports the development of civil society and thus makes a contribution to long-term development and stability in the region we cover.
 Learn More about our impact.